tc39/proposal-decorators/DETAILS.md

 In combining the proposals into a unified vision, this document works towards two types of orthogonality:
 - All class components can be decorated--methods, fields, accessors, and the class at the top level
 - All combinations are supported on the following axes:
-  - Visibility: Public vs private
+  - Visibility: Public literal vs public computed property name vs private
-  - Place: static vs instance/prototype
+  - Place: static vs instance/prototype vs object literal
   - Type: Method vs field vs accessor
   - async vs sync
   - generator vs non-generator